Blog

 Hard Money Loans For Mobile Homes

-But it can be difficult to find a loan for a mobile home.
+Mobile homes have many of the advantages of regular homes, but at a significantly lower price.
+However, it can be difficult to find a loan for a mobile home.
 A mobile home loan is especially difficult to secure because a mobile home can be moved.
 It is important to note a mobile home is considered personal property, not real estate property, and must be financed using a personal loan or a chattel loan.

 A chattel loan is used for movable property, and the process closes faster than a conventional mortgage loan.
 Repayment periods are usually from 15 to 20 years.
 Monthly payments often exceed payments on a normal home.
 The personal loan can also be used to cover the expenses of a mobile home purchase, but the personal loan has higher interest rates than traditional mortgage loans.
-Personal property loans need decent credit and interest rates will usually be higher than a mortgage,

 However, a hard money loan can also be used.
 The hard money loan is particularly advantageous for a homebuyer with bad credit.
 Banks do not offer hard money loans — they are usually issued by individuals or companies.
 The hard money loan does not take into account a buyer’s previous financial history, mainly only the asset value of the home.

-A mobile home is also known as a “manufactured home” — it is made at a factory and then often wheeled to a destination.
+A mobile home is also known as a “manufactured home” — made at a factory and then often wheeled to a destination.
 The only difference between the terms is when the mobile home is made versus the manufactured home.
 The mobile home is manufactured before June 15, 1976, while the manufactured home is built after the date, and subject to U.S. Department of Housing and Urban Development’s Home Construction and Safety Standards, according to Casey Bond at US News.

 Financing a mobile home will be more difficult, but is still possible.
 If the home is not on a permanent foundation, it does not qualify as real property and must use a personal or chattel loan.